swamidce/Tortoise-Assignment/README.md

 | 2   | 70                 | LIMIT_BY_PERIOD | null        | 25/06/22   | 26/06/22 |

-## Customers
+## User

-- Store customer data in customers table (Login/signup).
+- Store user data in user table (Login/signup).
-- Enroll customer into any of the plans.
+- Enroll user into any of the plans.
-- Customer can apply promotions while enrolling in the plan.
+- User can apply promotions while enrolling in the plan.

-### Schema for Customers
+### Schema for User

 | id  | name        | email           | mobile    |
 | --- | ----------- | --------------- | --------- |